You’ve heard of firewalls, but what are they really for? Do they stop viruses? Can you manage without one?

 But a Firewall Can’t Do Everything

 With all of this in mind, it’s worth considering what a firewall cannot do.
 We’ve already mentioned malware, but this encompasses the whole gamut of Trojans, viruses, worms, etc. While a firewall should block backdoor access via a Trojan, there’s a likelihood that this can be bypassed.
+You should always check the security of your internet connection in multiple ways.

 But firewalls cannot tackle viruses, worms, keyloggers, and other malware.
 This is why a firewall must be used in conjunction with an anti-virus tool.